Defect dynamics in growing bacterial colonies

+\textit{Introduction} \textbf{\textemdash} Active particles continuously generate and dissipate mechanical energy, which they can use to move, grow, or exert forces on each other.
 Large collections of active particles can show organized motion on length scales much greater than their individual sizes.
-These non-equilibrium systems can be found throughout nature, ranging from microtubule organization and tissue development to schools of fish and flocks of birds~\cite{Toner1998, Sanchez2012, Wensink2012, Mehes2014, VanDrongelen2015, Bechinger2016, Doostmohammadi2016PRL, Ladoux2017, Stenhammar2017, Doostmohammadi2018, Tang2019}.
-In this paper, we study growing bacterial colonies, which consist of active elongating particles that are symmetric around their center of mass.
-As in passive liquid crystals, these systems show orientational alignment and defect formation.
+These non-equilibrium systems can be found on a large variety of length scales, ranging from microtubule organization, through tissue formation and growing bacterial colonies to schools of fish and flocks of birds~\cite{Toner1998, Sanchez2012, Wensink2012, Mehes2014, VanDrongelen2015, Bechinger2016, Doostmohammadi2016PRL, Ladoux2017, Stenhammar2017, Doostmohammadi2018, Tang2019, Alert2020, Beer2020, Debets2021}.
+A subclass of these active systems are active nematic liquid crystals, which can be characterized as active elongated particles that are symmetric around their center of mass.
+Although originating from different physical principles, these systems show, as in passive liquid crystals, orientational alignment and defect formation~\cite{Doostmohammadi2018}.
 Defects play a fundamental role in liquid crystals by determining essential system properties, such as their optical and electrical properties.
-In active materials, these defects are actively created resulting in a completely different organizational structure than found in passive systems~\cite{Doostmohammadi2018,Tang2019,Henkes2018,Joshi2019}.
-These defects may play a key role in biological systems.
-For example, a recent study on topological defects within epithelia suggest that they might govern cell death and extrusions~\cite{Saw2017}.
-Two other studies show that these defects are important in the control of collective dynamics in neural progenitor cell cultures~\cite{Kawaguchi2017} and, very recently, layer formation in bacterial colonies~\cite{Copenhagen2020}.
+In active materials, these defects are actively created resulting in a completely different organizational structure than found in passive systems~\cite{Doostmohammadi2018, Tang2019}, even though their interactions resemble those of their passive counterparts~\cite{Thijssen2020, Pearce2021}.
+Recent studies on topological defects suggest that they govern cell death and extrusions in epithelial tissues~\cite{Saw2017} and control the collective dynamics in neural progenitor cell cultures~\cite{Kawaguchi2017}.